matsim-org/jekyll-website/_posts/2021-02-10-matsim-user-meeting-2021.md

 summary: "MATSim User Meeting 2021 will be held virtually on 22.03."
 ---

-MATSim User Meeting 2021 will be organized as a virtual event on 22.03.
+MATSim User Meeting 2021 will be organized as a virtual event on March 22, 2021.
 If you would like to present your work we invite you to submit a short abstract until 01.03. at:

 [Abstract Submission Page](https://easychair.org/conferences/?conf=mum2021)